conscious-incompetence/conscious-incompetence.github.io/_drafts/lambda-calculus.md

 Historical sidenote: Turing was a prolific researcher and became involved in a number of Computer Science-related problems.
-Many people have heard of the *Turing Test* for Artifical Intelligence, which he invented.
+Many people have heard of the *Turing Test* for Artificial Intelligence, which he invented.
 Turing was also a significant contributor to the World War II war effort in Bletchley Park, the nerve center of the Allies’ efforts to break the German secret codes.
 He was also gay, and despite his many